 You should get used to sitting at your computer for long periods.
 This is especially true if you are new to working from home online.
 You should practice doing tasks that will require you to concentrate for a while.

-If you don’t know how to type fast you should practice.
+If you don’t know how to type fast, you should practice.
 Aim for 60 words a minute.
 Listen to videos or TV shows transcribe their contents.
-This is valuable practice and you will have to hone your listening skills.
+This is a valuable practice, and you will have to hone your listening skills.

 You will find some people talk with an accent.
 Some talk too fast, others very slowly.
 And some you will struggle to understand.
 You will have to concentrate to understand everything.